Trump tropes

 Trope #6

-As popular expression, mockery produces its wish images in the idiom of the street.
-But our digital age has other logics of space and production.
-It replicates them ad infinitum ad nauseum, with its own dynamics (of mockery and a counter mockery) just as our democratic edifice has in its own hall of mirrors (of fake news and post-truth).
-In this viral cycle, the greater the deluge, the more our need for that single corpus of power and to be able to lay claim to a body.
-It's rooted in the contradiction between our means (of technology) and the material conditions of our political existence as Benjamin warned.
-That an unrequited quest for the transparency of power also leads perversely to the one body, a spectacular enactment of the Leader.
+Mockery, as popular expression, produces its wish images in the idiom of the street.
+But our digital era creates its own dimensions of (virtual) space and (viral) production.
+It replicates ad infinitum ad nauseum, with its own dynamics (of mockery and a counter mockery) just as our democratic edifice has in its own hall of mirrors (of fake news and post-truth).
+Trapped in this viral cycle, the more we are detached and inundated by our own consumption, the more our need for that one single corpus of power and to be able to lay claim to its body.
+It is also why Bakhtin reminded us that grotesque realism is so opposed to severance from the material and bodily roots of the world.
+It's rooted in the contradiction between our means (of technology) and the material conditions of our political existence as Benjamin had warned.
+That an unrequited quest for the transparency of power also leads perversely to the One, a spectacular enactment of the Leader.
+As the inevitabilities of liberal democracy and viral technology produce more Trumps, the louder the carnival laughter must become - as Bakhtin said in Stalin's time - to redefine life and art for a new condition.
+It is how carnival laughter can build its own world in opposition to the official world, its own church versus the official church, its own state versus the official state.